Get in Touch

 • UML business stereotypes

-• Designating process architecture with communication diagrams
+• Designing process architecture with communication diagrams

-• Removing restrictive structures
+• Eliminating restrictive structures

 Redesigning the Business Process

-Maximising the benefits of information technology
+Maximizing the benefits of information technology

 • Web-enabled technology